CelticMajora/dominion-CSSE376/README.md

+# dominion-CSSE376
+CSSE376 Term Project - Spring 2017-2018

+My group for this project was Keith Hanson, Andy Sadler, and Nic Baker

 # Definition of Done

 - [x] Have a game the chooses a winner once 3 or more of the supply piles run